fbpx

 For example, the Spiderman Bandit didn’t scale walls.
 Rather, spider web-like tattoos on his forearms earned him the nickname.

-The colorful and quirky nicknames helped generate more news coverage and more tips by creating a picture in people’s minds.
+The colorful and quirky nicknames helped generate more news coverage and tips by creating a picture in people’s minds.

 Rehder told me that the tradition of assigning memorable nicknames dated back to Jack The Ripper, who killed and mutilated prostitutes in late 19th Century London.